gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 ## Changing headers

 It can be necessary to change a heading within the docs.
-It's important to note that headers automatically generate links with a corresponding URL that can be deeplinked from elsewhere on the site.
-When changing a header be sure to point all corresponding links to the new URL.
+It's important to note that headers automatically generate links with a corresponding URL that can be deep-linked from elsewhere on the site.
+When changing a header, be sure to point all corresponding links to the new URL.
+Here are some workflow tips:

 - Determine the URL you're looking for. `Changing headers` is linked with a URL ending in `changing-headers`, `Docs renaming instructions` becomes `docs-renaming-instructions`, etc.
 - - Update all instances of the old URL to your new one.
 [Find and replace](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files) in VS Code can help.
 Check that the context of the original link reference still makes sense with the new one.